 Before calling OPLA, we recommend searching the Manual of Patent Examining Procedure (MPEP).
 Searching the Federal Register and Official Gazette is also useful.
 If you still have a question after these preliminary searches please call OPLA at 571-272-7701.

-To better assist you please call the following numbers if your question concerns:
+To better assist you please call the following areas:

 For general questions on how to file a patent application, types of patent applications, forms and other general questions please call the Inventors Assistance Center (IAC) at: